unicorn-bi/Unicorn-Speller-Hybrid-Black/UnicornSpeller.md

 If the **Standard selection method** is selected, an item will only be selected when the **Maximum number of flashes** (see section [Specify the settings for flashing]()) for the current item has been reached, even if the collected data is not very meaningful (e.g. when the user didn’t focus on a specific item).
 Thus, the number of executed flashes per item is always the same and equals the specified **Maximum number of flashes**, even if fewer flashes might have been sufficient or more flashes would be necessary to reliably select the user’s target item.

 ### Selection method: Dynamic
 The **Dynamic** selection method attempts to select an item before the **Maximum number of flashes** (see section [Specify the settings for flashing](#specify-the-settings-for-flashing)) has been reached.
 In this case, the threshold of how different an item must be to be selected must be specified in percent.
 This **Certainty** must be configured before the selection method is used.
-Recommended values of this **Certainty** can be displayed by clicking the **Show recommended values** link in the settings dialog, as shown in the following figure Error!
-Reference source not found..
+Recommended values of this **Certainty** can be displayed by clicking the **Show recommended values** link in the settings dialog, as shown in the following figure.

 <p align="center">
 <img src="./img/Img24.png" alt="drawing" width="700"/><br/>